aoloe/scribus-manual-second-steps/NOTES.md

 See the attached "video" where changes are first made at a 'frame level' then, after a double-click, at a 'character level'.

 Once you're comfortable making formatting changes this way I would suggest looking at learning about Styles which make formatting changes much quicker when you need to make changes at a 'document level'.

+## Good habits

+- using grids is a sign of looking for order.
+In most cases, for layout jobs it's better to use guides.